ganeshnagaraja/Object_detection_SSD/README.md

 3. Download dependencies as seen at the last section of this readme.

 ### Note
-We have Multiple classes, but they have been combined them into one class for the purpose of this objective
+Ther are Multiple(10) classes, but they have been combined into one class for the purpose of this objective( since the number of objects per class is low and it requires a lot of data augmentation and training)

 ## To run the code: